on May 08, 2019

 For starters bone broth powder has a wonderful amino acid profile.
 It’s rich in hydroxyproline, proline, glutamine, arginine and most importantly glycine.
 All of these amino acids are essential building blocks for collagen.

 Collagen is the most abundant protein in our body, it’s an incredibly important complex protein and as we age our bodies naturally produce less and less collagen.
-It’s estimated that collagen declines 1% each year.
+It’s estimated that collagen production declines 1% each year.

 In addition to being a fantastic way to increase your collagen intake, bone broth is also rich in other beneficial compounds such as glucosamine and hyaluronic acid.

-Over the past several years collagen has become one of the more popular dietary supplements on the market.
+Over the past several years collagen protein has become one of the more popular dietary supplements on the market.
 It’s long been associated with anti-aging, but as it’s popularity has increased more studies have been done demonstrating additional benefits.

 A few of these key benefits include: